 My most recent book of short stories, "The Blonde on the Train and Other Stories," was published by Mayapple Press in 2009.
 You can find it on their web site, www.mayapplepress.com, or order it from Amazon.com.Links to the publishers of both my poetry and short story collections (including an earlier book, "Observers and Other Stories") are on the right and left of this web site.
 And, as noted above, my novel, Janet Planet--based on the life of Carlos Castaneda--is also available from Mayapple and Amazon.

-In 2011, I received a Guggenheim Fellowship in poetry--stay tuned, because a poetry collection created with the Guggenheim support will be available one day soon.
+In 2011, I received a Guggenheim Fellowship in poetry,which supported the publication of my latest collection, Strange Life, which is also available from Mayapple and Amazon.
 And I've got a new novel in the works: dogs, aliens, a late-night radio host and a woman who works in a bar.
 What's not to love?

 Hope you enjoy my work.
 Here's my e-mail address, so if you want to comment on anything I've written or ask a question, feel free to get in touch: email@example.com.

 Oh--and p.s.
 Do you know who the Blonde on the Train is?
 You may know her as Layla.
 And I've built "The Blonde" her own web site, so please visit it here: